-The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.
+The best short spring and fall hiking trails in Banff offer amazing views for minimal effort.
+Less than 6 kilometres round trip!

 Banff is beautiful year-round, but the off-season is a special time to visit when there are fewer people on the trails and no bugs.
 I love how the snowcapped peaks look against blue skies too.
 Bring a down sweater, hot drink, headlamp, and traction devices so you can enjoy the trails safely.
 Here are our top picks for the best fall and spring hikes in Banff: